What Caused the Civil War?an Essay in Four Parts by M. Donna Ross, B.A., B.S., M. Ed. |

 Click The Men Who Started the Shooting War

-to see the next part of "What Caused the Civil War?" by Donna Ross.
+"What Caused the Civil War?" by Donna Ross.